kestra-io/docs/content/blogs/2023-10-26-top-data-orchestration-platforms.md

 If you decide to go with open-source orchestration tools, you have options.
 If you're a smaller Python-specific company, it makes sense to stick to what you know best and opt for Airflow or Prefect.

 In case you need both open-source and maximum flexibility, look no further than Kestra.
 It's the only language-agnostic orchestration platform and has a wide array of connectors.
 Further, the documentation and blueprints make it easier to learn when compared to other open-source alternatives.

+Keep in mind that we had a tough time limiting this article to only 5 data orchestration tools.
+There are other great production-ready solutions out there, such as [Dagster](https://dagster.io/) and [Google Cloud Functions](https://cloud.google.com/functions?hl=en), so make sure to check out these as well.

+Also, make sure to **stay tuned** to the [Kestra blog](https://kestra.io/blogs) for more up-to-date guides on orchestration, automation tools, trends in data management, and new features related to our Kestra orchestration platform.